 We’ve already told you why you need a website; now it is time for us to tell you why you need social media.

 All social media accounts are free to create and most are incredibly easy to maintain.
 The time you’ll need to spend on social media will be inconsequential in comparison to the gains you can receive by using it correctly.
 On services like Facebook, Twitter, and YouTube it is possible to boost your reach by paying to gain adverts and sponsored posts.
-In general these are much cheaper than standard methods of advertising and are a lucrative opportunity for any business.
+In general, these are much cheaper than standard methods of advertising and are a lucrative opportunity for any business.

 Where Everyone Is

 Most businesses are on social media these days and that includes your competitors and your potential allies as well as all of their customers.
 Those companies that own social media accounts are more likely to be seen by those customers and so are more likely to be used.
-With social media you can not only reach a whole new audience, you can build relationships with other companies leading to partnerships and referral business.
+With social media, you can not only reach a whole new audience, but you can also build relationships with other companies leading to partnerships and referral business.

 The important bit of the name ‘social media’ is the ‘social’.
 The entire point is to be social and to build relationships with the people around you.
 Anyone who’s anyone has access to social media and so you have the opportunity to build relationships with potential partners but also your customers.
 There’s a level of transparency that it provides as you are generally always speaking to a real person.
-Not only that but you can build a lot of good will with people by having fun with them.
-Just look at the fact that company twitter accounts regularly go partially viral for making witty comebacks at people who are joking around with them.
+Not only that but you can build a lot of goodwill with people by having fun with them.
+Just look at the fact that company Twitter accounts regularly go partially viral for making witty comebacks at people who are joking around with them.
 A level of self-awareness in addition to actually properly helping out your customers and clients will go a long way to building those relationships with people.
-Obviously it is possible to go too far sometimes, and Twitter in general appears to be the best place for more humorous responses, but always being pleasant and fun on social media will get you a lot of fans.
+Obviously, it is possible to go too far sometimes, and Twitter, in general, appears to be the best place for more humorous responses, but always being pleasant and fun on social media will get you a lot of fans.

-Before the advent of social media there were only a few ways of advertising: print advertising in newspapers, direct mail, or flyering; TV advertising; radio advertising; email marketing.
+Before the advent of social media, there were only a few ways of advertising: print advertising in newspapers, direct mail, or flyering; TV advertising; radio advertising; email marketing.
 Now it is possible to cut out the expense of this and advertise through social media.
 You can spread the word across the Internet, potentially get your news trending or develop engagement with your company.
 You can sow the seeds and let the Internet do the rest of the work spreading your publicity into areas of the world that you may not have realised you could reach.
-Do be careful about the way in which you do your publicity on social media as tasteless or ill thought out campaigns will most likely be lampooned and receive a backlash from the internet at large.
+Do be careful about the way in which you do your publicity on social media as tasteless or ill-thought out campaigns will most likely be lampooned and receive a backlash from the internet at large.
 However, simply communicating with journalists, bloggers, and customers can help you get the best possible publicity for free!
-You’ll also get more brand mentions as customers will mention you in their posts, making you visible to their contacts, and more interactions means more brand mentions, which will help with SEO rankings!
+You’ll also get more brand mentions as customers will mention you in their posts, making you visible to their contacts, and more interactions mean more brand mentions, which will help with SEO rankings!

 People tend to prefer dealing with other human beings when it comes to customer service; they also greatly prefer a problem being dealt with quickly.
 Social media is a double-edged sword in this respect.
 On one hand, customers will have their wish of dealing with a real person who can adapt and respond to problems effectively on the customer’s terms.
 On the other, social media means that people have begun to expect an immediate response when they contact you on it.
 In the end, this should improve your customer service, as you will be forced to answer your customers’ questions more quickly and efficiently.
 There is also more incentive for you to deal with problems, as success will lead to publicly very happy customers which will help you a lot while complaints and negative interactions will drag your reputation down.
 Actively dealing with this effectively and having a positive follow-up interaction will also then be public, proving how good you are and making people more likely to use your products or service in the future.